 Have you ever wondered about how you would make it in the music business?
-The music entrepreneurship certificate program provides you with all the necessary tools and develops your music business and organizational skills as well as the entrepreneurial mindset you need to be a highly successful working musician.
+This program provides you with all the necessary tools you need to be a highly successful working musician.

 Music entrepreneurship is a discipline that intersects the traditional music disciplines.
 Music entrepreneurship harnesses the skills and mindset of the entrepreneur to empower musicians to create work that is meaningful, sustainable and oriented to community and market need.